OpenTermsArchive/contrib-versions/Spotify/Terms of Service.md

 Thanks for choosing Spotify **(“Spotify”, “we”, “us”, “our”).** By using the Spotify service, websites, or software applications (together, the “Spotify Service” or “Service”), including by purchasing or receiving Codes or Limited Offers, you are entering into a binding contract with our local company in your country of residence (your “Local Country”) if applicable or the company listed in this chart.
 Your agreement with us includes these Terms and Conditions of Use (**“Terms”**) and our Privacy Policy (together with the Mobile Terms where applicable, the **“Agreements”**).
 If you don’t agree with these Terms, then please don’t use the Service.

 We’re pleased to make our Service available to you.
 The Spotify Service includes social and interactive features.
-Learn more about the Spotify Service here.

 In order to use the Spotify Service, you need to (a) be 18 or older, or be 13 or older and have your parent or guardian’s consent to these Terms, (b) have the power to enter a binding contract with us and are not barred from doing so under any applicable laws, and (c) be resident in the Local Country.
 You also warrant that any registration information that you submit to Spotify is true, accurate and complete, and you agree to keep it that way at all times.